“Us to the test: See ya!”

 Where should my business start with community management?

-Start by building a community!
+Start by building a community around your business!
 If you haven’t already, sign up for social media accounts on the platforms that your target demographics use most, and find your people.
 From there, create content, like and follow other relevant accounts, and respond promptly and professionally to comments and DMs.
 If you’re still not 100% sure, hire a social media agency like Sociallyin to handle it for you!

 What are some examples of community?